-Tickets are $25 for adults and $17 for children for the standard tour or $72 per person for the in-depth tour.
+Tickets are $35 per person for the standard tour or $87 per person for the in-depth tour.
 Bear in mind that children under 6 are not allowed on any tours of Fallingwater.
 Reservations are highly recommended and can be made on their website or by calling 724-329-8501.
-If you just want to see the outside of the home, ground’s passes are available for $8 each.
+If you just want to see the outside of the home, grounds passes are available for $10 each.

 Opening dates and times vary, though the house is closed in January and February.
 For more information about the property’s history and tour schedule, visit Fallingwater’s website.